Even carnivores will crave chef Craig Wilson’s fresh, vibrant deliciousness.

 UPDATE AUGUST 30, 2019: Sorry, Fallsers.
 If you seek Chef Craig’s delicious vegetarian fare, you’ll have to go to Mt.
 Airy.
 Today, Milo East Falls closed after just ten months of service.
 Signs were apparent this summer when the Conrad Street restaurant’s hours and menu-offerings became unreliable.

-At the same time, social media for Milo began promoting a new location unpretentiously called “Milo: The Meeting House” in nearby Mt Airy.
+At the same time, social media for Milo began promoting a new location unpretentiously called “Milo: The Meeting House” in nearby Mt Airy (closed permanently in 2021).
 Early this August, Chef Craig posted new “Summer Hours” on Milo’s doors here, which dwindled as the month wore on.
 On Friday afternoon as Labor Day was kicking, off, EFDC announced it was official: Milo in East Falls had closed.

 We’ll miss the food, we’ll miss the options, we’ll miss how Conrad Street seemed to be on a roll.
 We hope another business will find a home here soon.